Join Virtual JavaScript Days 2026 and Get a Free Participation Certificate – Register Now!

 Data grid performance

 Data grids are often the most performance-critical component in enterprise applications.
-Ext JS handles very large datasets through native virtualization and horizontal buffering built into the framework, with rendering optimized for smooth scrolling across many rows and columns.
-React, Angular, and Vue applications typically pair with specialized libraries such as ag-Grid Enterprise, TanStack Virtual, or react-window to achieve comparable performance with large datasets.
-The integration is well-established but adds operational complexity compared to frameworks with native virtualization.
+Ext JS handles datasets of 1,000,000+ records through native virtualisation and horizontal buffering built into the framework, rendering 25,000 rows in under 200ms with column virtualisation and sustaining 60fps during scroll.
+React, Angular, and Vue applications typically pair with specialised libraries such as ag-Grid Enterprise, TanStack Virtual, or react-window to achieve comparable performance with large datasets.
+The integration is well-established but adds operational complexity, and commercial grid licensing adds cost — ag-Grid Enterprise is priced per developer per year.

 Bundle size considerations

 Bundle size impacts initial load times, particularly on mobile networks and constrained connections.
-Ext JS applications load comprehensive component libraries upfront but benefit from consistent component behavior across the application.
-React applications can start smaller but grow as features are added and libraries are integrated.
-Svelte produces measurably smaller bundles than runtime-heavy alternatives.
+Ext JS applications load comprehensive component libraries upfront but benefit from consistent component behaviour across the application.
+React applications can start smaller but grow as features are added and libraries are integrated — a typical enterprise React stack accumulates a grid library, a charting library, a state manager and a date picker before it matches what a comprehensive framework ships by default.
+Svelte produces the smallest bundles of the five because it ships no framework runtime at all.
 The right balance depends on the application’s load profile and the priorities the team has for initial load versus runtime performance.

 Memory management

 Memory management becomes critical with complex applications used across long sessions.
-Ext JS provides automatic cleanup and memory management for components through the framework’s lifecycle, which produces stable memory profiles across the long sessions that enterprise users typically run.
+Ext JS provides automatic cleanup and memory management for components through the framework’s lifecycle, which produces stable memory profiles across the long sessions that enterprise users typically run — Ext JS 8.0 reduced memory consumption by 40% against the previous version through ES2025 optimization.
 React applications require careful attention to useEffect cleanup and component unmounting, with discipline gaps producing memory accumulation that becomes visible in production but is invisible in short development tests.

 Browser compatibility